-To further encourage community groups to participate in road safety, the Road Safety Community Grant Program provides from $50 to $1,000 in event grants.
+To further encourage community groups to participate in road safety, the Road Safety Community Grant Program provides upto $5,000 in event grants.
 Successful applicants will be supplied with a road safety message with relevant information and suggestions for supporting policies.

 All event grant applications are assessed by the Road Safety Community Grants Committee.
 The grant amount will be based on: